Jenna and Chris

 February 5, 2026

 We flew back to Vancouver from Catania.
-Long flight, layover in Germany.
-The wedding tour was over.
+After a long flight with a layover in Germany, the wedding tour was over.

 Chris's hand on Jenna's belly in the English garden